…with one exception.

-“Where the Boys Go,” the second Some Girls leftover, is unsurprisingly another variation on the “Summer Romance” formula — a labored, short & fast, uh-oh-Mick’s-on-guitar number, and the amateur female vocals on the fade-out chorus (rumored to be Mick’s girlfriend Jerry Hall and Woody’s wife Jo) are an embarrassment.
+“Where the Boys Go,” the second Some Girls leftover, is unsurprisingly another variation on the “Summer Romance” formula — a labored, short & fast, uh-oh-Mick’s-on-guitar number, and the amateur female vocals on the fade-out chorus (rumored to be Mick’s girlfriend Jerry Hall and Ronnie’s wife Jo) are an embarrassment.
 And just like almost every latter-day Stones album has a token reggae track, it will usually have a token blues track.
 “Down in the Hole” fulfills that role here, and does little else.
 The Stones have always been much more comfortable with the blues than with reggae, and they were able to toss this one off in two takes.
 Despite the return of Sugar Blue on harmonica, and some nice guitar work, this is filler.

 Then…Emotional Rescue trots off to a surprisingly strong finish.
 The title track is essentially “Son of ‘Miss You’” (much as “Get Off My Cloud” was “Son of ‘Satisfaction’” back in ‘65).
 The same solid four-on-the-floor disco beat courtesy of drummer Charlie Watts, the same percolating bass from Bill, and Mick doing his best lascivious Jagger.
 Seductive falsetto, by turns domineering and pleading, and some faintly ridiculous spoken asides (“I’ll be your knight in shining armor…coming to your em-o-tional resssscue…”) It never lifts into the stratosphere the way “Miss You” does, and a lot of people, post disco-era, found the song pretty hard to take.
 I have a soft spot for it, and it’s having a bit of a revival.
 It was included on their 2013-14 tour, and people are starting to realize it’s a cool bit of campy fun.

 “She’s So Cold” is one of two songs that made the cut from the initial Compass Point sessions.
 The lyrics come in bursts, all chattering desperation, the singer’s lust being repaid with the ice queen’s cold shoulder until he finally explodes in frustration — “She’s so goddamn cold!”
-Woody’s slide guitar winds around Keith’s muscular MXR-assisted rhythm like a sinew, and he also provides a few lines of tasty pedal steel.
+Ronnie’s slide guitar winds around Keith’s muscular MXR-assisted rhythm like a sinew, and he also provides a few lines of tasty pedal steel.
 “She’s So Cold” was released as a single, so I guess it can’t really be called a “deep cut,” but it’s one of my favorite “minor” Stones songs.